 Charitable outpourings in the wake of natural disasters are heartwarming.
 But phone scammers are standing by, waiting to take advantage of your generosity and kindness.

-Fake charity scams call people asking money on behalf of a good cause or in response to a national disaster.
+Fake charity scams call people asking for money on behalf of a good cause or in response to a national disaster.
 The situation provides built-in urgency.
 You have to act fast.
 They might even claim they are from the Red Cross thanking you for your recent donation.

 To protect yourself, always research any organization you’re considering working with.
-True organizations will be happy to provide with you information and set your mind at ease.
+True organizations will be happy to provide you with information and set your mind at ease.
 If they’re reluctant to do so, that’s a red flag.
 Hang up and report them.